manaschaturvedi/machine-learning-notes/Introduction.md

 Machine learning is a universally recognized term that usually refers to the science and engineering of building machines capable of doing various useful things without being explicitly programmed to do so.

+So essentially:
+- We take some data to train the Machine Learning model
+- The model learns patterns from this data
+- Classifies new data it has not seen before